pnxtech/umf/umf.md

 <a name=" To-field-(routing)"></a>
 ### 2.2.3 To field (routing)

 The `to` field is used to specify message routing.
-A message may be routed to other users, internal application handlers or to other remote servers.
+A message may be routed to other users, internal application handlers or other remote servers.
 Additionally, a message could be routed directly to an API server with careful use of the value specified in the `to`.

-The value of a to field is a colon or forward slash separated list of sub names.
+The value of a to field is a colon, or forward slash-separated list of sub names.

 For example: